n the absence of negative factors US markets shrugged off a disappointing November new home sales

 This is likely to translate into a higher European open across the board,

-100 could well find progress difficult given the high percentage of energy stocks in the index.
+but the FTSE100 could well find progress difficult given the high percentage of energy stocks in the index.

 Yesterday’s oil price sell-off reversed earlier gains after the Saudi oil minister Ali Al-Naimi dropped the market equivalent of a hand grenade on perceptions